-What to consider when choosing an Alaska cruise
+Things to consider when you choose an Alaskan cruise

 Do you want to do a one-way or round trip?

 There are two types of Alaskan cruise itineraries – one-way or round trip.
-Each have their pros and cons, so the best choice will depend on what’s most important to you.
-Round trip itineraries tend to be seven days long, starting in Seattle or Vancouver and focusing on Southern Alaska, normally sailing up the Inside Passage (a coastal shipping route that runs through the islands along the Pacific Northwest Coast) as far as Juneau before heading back down.
+Each has pros and cons, so the best choice will depend on what’s most important to you.
+Round trip itineraries tend to be seven days long, starting in Seattle or Vancouver.

-The advantage of round trips is they make travel planning much easier.
+The advantage of a round trip is that it makes travel planning easier.
 You can fly in and out of the same airport, with return flights usually cheaper than one-way or open jaw tickets.
 But having to loop around means you don’t cover as much ground, and although the stops are different on the way up and down, you’ll be retracing your steps part of the way.

 Where does the ship depart from?

 Vancouver is the most popular departure point for Alaska cruises so you’ll have the biggest choice of cruise lines, itineraries and departures.
-If you’re travelling internationally there are plenty of flights, and routes mostly travel through the Inside Passage with more to see.
+If you’re travelling internationally there are plenty of flights, and routes mostly travel through the scenic Inside Passage.

 The cruise season in Alaska runs from late April/early May until early September, and can be broadly split into three different seasons: spring, summer and autumn.
-There’s not really a ‘best’ time to take an Alaska cruise as each season has different advantages and disadvantages – which might relate to the weather, the wildlife, the prices or the size of the crowds.
+There’s not really a best time to cruise Alaska as each season has different advantages and disadvantages – which relate to the weather, the wildlife, the prices and the size of the crowds.

-Average daytime temperatures lie around 8–11°C (45–52°F) at the start of the season.
-But they can get down below freezing at night, and you might still see snow on the ground, as well as on the mountains through the Inside Passage.
+Average daytime high temperatures lie around 8–11°C (45–52°F) at the start of the season.
+But they can get below freezing at night, and you might still see snow on the ground and mountaintops.
 Rainfall is fairly low but seas can sometimes be rough.

-Spring’s a good time to see wildlife, with animals like bears and lynx coming out of hibernation, as well as seabirds and humpback whales migrating.
+Spring’s a good time to see wildlife, with bears and lynx coming out of hibernation, and seabirds and humpback whales migrating.
 There are also plenty of wildflowers, and waterfalls are at their most impressive as the snow melts.
 As it’s low season, ships aren’t so busy and you’ll often find good deals on cruise packages and discounts on excursions.

 Summer (June–early August)

-Summer in Alaska is peak cruise season, with warm temperatures averaging 13–16°C (55–65°F).
-Days are long, peaking around 20 hours of daylight around the summer solstice in June – or even longer in the far north of Alaska.
+Summer is peak Alaska cruise season, with warm temperatures of 13–16°C (55–65°F).
+Days are long, peaking around 20 hours of daylight at the summer solstice in June – or even longer in the far north.
 June tends to be fairly dry but rainfall starts to increase from July.
-Warmer days mean glaciers are most active and you see them calving more.
+And warm days mean glaciers are most active and you see them calving more.